Padavettu: Plot

 Ravi is a jobless guy living with his aunt Pushpa.
 He just sits at home all day and fights with everyone including his aunt and neighbors.
 His house is in a bad shape now since they do not have money to repair it.
 They have given an application in the Panchayat for money to repair it.
 Despite Pushpa always complaining in the Panchayat meetings, they don't seem interested to consider her request.

 A local politician named Kuyyali hears this and sees it as an opportunity.
-He rebuilds their house for them without their permission and keeps a plaque infront of their home advertising his party.
+He rebuilds their house for them without their permission and keeps a plaque in front of their home advertising his party.
 Everyone who passes by in front of their home starts noticing it and that irks Ravi and so he breaks it at night.
-When Kuyyali hears about it, he tries to take advantage of the situation and accuses the opposition party of the wrong doing.
-Ravi tells the police that it was he who does that.
+When Kuyyali hears about it, he tries to take advantage of the situation and accuses the opposition party of the wrongdoing.
+Ravi tells the police that it was he who did that.
 Kuyyali rebuilds the plaque and threatens Ravi that if he breaks it again, it will be bad for Ravi.

 Ravi's neighbor Mohanan's dad gets killed by a wild boar one night when he was supervising his field.
 To take revenge, Mohanan goes to the field the next night to kill the boar but boar attacks him and he gets injured.
 Ravi turns up at the scene and kills the Boar instead.

 Ravi decides not be lazy in life anymore and starts farming at his home.
 Meanwhile, Kuyyali through his shoddy schemes tries to take control of all farmer lands.
 Ravi objects.
 In revenge, Kuyyali decides that the end location for his election rally will be Ravi's home and they will destroy the home and farm land.
 Ravi starts destroying the plaque they kept at his home.
 The party workers starts to fight with Ravi.
 Ravi wins and then tells Kuyyali never to step on his home again.
 Ravi proclaims that the farm land belongs to the farmers.